-According to Indian mythology, Raksha Bandhan falls on a full moon day in the month of Shravana, i.e. August.
-All Hindus celebrate Raksha Bandhan cheerfully through-out the world.
+According to Indian mythology, Rakshabandhan falls on a full moon day in the month of Shravana, i.e. August.
+All Hindus celebrate Raksha Bandhan cheerfully throughout the world.
 It fills the brothers and sisters with a lot of emotions.
-It is celebrated in some parts of Nepal and Pakistan too.
+Raksha bandhan festival is celebrated in some parts of Nepal and Pakistan too.
 Rituals may vary from region to region but the aura and the grace remain the same.
 Farmers celebrate it as “Kajri Purnima”.
 The day is devoted to Indradev (God of rain), and God Varuna (God of the sea).

 Rakshabandhan During Pandemic

 Along with the Rakhi & letter, I sent different gifts to my brothers.
-Laddoo Gopal (child idol of Lord Krishna– Amazon affiliate link), personalized mugs with our pictures on it were some of the gifts I sent.
+Laddoo Gopal (child idol of Lord Krishna– Amazon affiliate link), and personalized mugs with our pictures on them were some of the gifts I sent.

 I sent Shubham Bhaiya a frame with our picture.
 He was so happy when he received it.
 “An amazing wooden frame with one of the best pictures of ours”, he said joyfully.
 The gift denotes that we are incomplete without each other.